samanthaarcher0/Helium-Artifact/README.md

 ## Case Study II
 This case study evaluates the Firefox convolution SVG filter under the same two multiplication μobs functions from Case Study I. It takes less than a minute to run.
-The outputs can be found in the `results _case_study_II directory`.
+The outputs can be found in the `results _case_study_II` directory.
 To run:
 ```
 ### In the Docker container ###
 ./run_case_study_II.sh